Explainer: Should my teen get the COVID-19 vaccine?

-The U.S. Food and Drug Administration has authorized Pfizer (PFE.N) and BioNTech’s COVID-19 vaccine for use in children as young as 12, widening the country’s inoculation program as vaccination rates have slowed significantly. read more
+NEW YORK (Reuters) - The U.S. Food and Drug Administration has authorized Pfizer and BioNTech’s COVID-19 vaccine for use in children as young as 12, widening the country’s inoculation program as vaccination rates have slowed significantly.

 The following information should help parents deciding whether to inoculate their adolescent children.